-Auckland Transport had the boarding data from school buses showing some were likely packed beyond set limits, new documents shows.
+Auckland Transport had the boarding data from school buses showing some were likely packed beyond set limits, new documents show.
 The data also shows tepid use of certain services despite reviews of boarding data according to AT.

 Documents obtained by The Collegian under the Local Government Official Information and Meetings Act reveal AT’s internal boarding data from the three school buses servicing Macleans College between May and June.

 |Average after-school patronage for Macleans College school buses run by Go Bus between May-June 2018 (excluding days of early finish)

-The loading standing capacity of a MAN 18.290 bus, the consistent make and model used to service Macleans College and Bucklands Beach Intermediate students, had a limit of 33 standing passengers and 45 sitting (adult/secondary), according inquiries with the NZTA.
+The loading standing capacity of a MAN 18.290 bus, the consistent make and model used to service Macleans College and Bucklands Beach Intermediate students, had a limit of 33 standing passengers and 45 sitting (adult/secondary), according to inquiries with the NZTA.

 On two buses which serviced BBI and Macleans College students, AT’s daily school bus loading reports noted a total limit of 89.5 — this was derived from averaging the secondary and intermediate seating maximums.
 The intermediate seating maximum however was calculated based on an assumption that one seat could hold more than one person.
 Throughout the time the buses have run, no eyewitnesses spoken to by The Collegian could identify a situation where more than one person occupied a single seat.

 With an accurate legal limit of 45 seated passengers (assuming one sitting passenger occupying one seat) and 33 standing.

 Breaking the limit can result in fines for the operator of the bus.